jonnyhoeven/workshop/README.md

 ::: info Change replicas using DevOps

-Try deleting the cat-app in the ArgoCD web ui and see what happens

-Argo cd notices that the cat-app is missing and will automatically recreate/heal.
+Try deleting the cat-app in the ArgoCD web ui and see what happens, Argo cd notices that the cat-app is missing and will automatically recreate everything defined by code.

-Edit [cat-app.Deployment.yaml](namespace/cat-app/cat-app.Deployment.yaml) and change the `replicas` to 3
+Edit [cat-app.Deployment.yaml](namespace/cat-app/cat-app.Deployment.yaml) and change the `replicas` to 3.

 ```yaml
 apiVersion: apps/v1